nikolovlazar/nikolovlazar.com/src/content/blog/generating-blur-for-dynamic-images-nextjs.md

     // Check if the image is external (remote) const isExternal = node.properties.src.startsWith('http')

-    // If it's local, we can use the sizeOf method directly, and pass the path of the image if (!isExternal) {
+    // If it's local, we can use the sizeOf method directly,
+    // and pass the path of the image if (!isExternal) {

         // Calculate image resolution (width, height)
         res = await sizeOf(
+            path.join(
+                process.cwd(),
-            path.join(process.cwd(), 'public', node.properties.src)
+                'public',
+                node.properties.src,
             )
+        )

         // Calculate base64 for the blur
-        blur64 = (await getPlaiceholder(node.properties.src)).base64
+        blur64 = (
+            await getPlaiceholder(node.properties.src)
+        ).base64
     } else {

-        // If the image is external (remote), we'd want to fetch it first const imageRes = await fetch(node.properties.src)
+        // If the image is external (remote), we'd want
+        // to fetch it first
+        const imageRes = await fetch(node.properties.src)

         // Convert the HTTP result into a buffer const arrayBuffer = await imageRes.arrayBuffer()
         const buffer = Buffer.from(arrayBuffer)

-        // Calculate the resolution using a buffer instead of a file path res = await imageSize(buffer)
+        // Calculate the resolution using a buffer instead
+        // of a file path
+        res = await imageSize(buffer)

-        // Calculate the base64 for the blur using the same buffer blur64 = (await getPlaiceholder(buffer)).base64
+        // Calculate the base64 for the blur using the
+        // same buffer
+        blur64 = (await getPlaiceholder(buffer)).base64
     }

-    // If an error happened calculating the resolution, throw an error if (!res) throw Error(`Invalid image with src "${node.properties.src}"`)
+    // If an error happened calculating the resolution,
+    // throw an error
+    if (!res) {
+        throw Error(`Invalid image with src "${node.properties.src}"`)
+    }

     // add the props in the properties object of the node
     // the properties object later gets transformed as props